MikkelSchubert/paleomix/README.md

 ==========================================
 The following instructions will use ~/install as the installation directory for the pipeline and required tools, but any directory may be used.

-The pipeline currently requires Python v2.6 or 2.7, in addition to a few modules, as well as [git](http://git-scm.com/) and a few other tools (see below).
+The pipeline currently requires Python 2.7, in addition to a few modules, as well as [git](http://git-scm.com/) and a few other tools (see below).

 1. Installing pipeline
 ----------------------